strapi/community-content/README.md

 Considering writing for the Strapi community and sharing your technical expertise?

 1. Join the #write-for-the-community [Discord](https://discord.com/invite/strapi)Channel.
-2. Propose a topic
+2. Propose a topic or select from our requested contents.
-3. Get it approved
+3. Get it approved.
-4. Create the 1st draft
+4. Create the 1st draft and create two covers for each article; find the templates and instructions in [this](https://www.figma.com/file/gI8PcsqInk3DAwfIxmcyPI/Writers-Blog-Banners?type=design&node-id=2105-102&mode=design&t=SE5VKWKfau8PestF-0) Figma file.
-5. Review by the Strapi team
+5. Review by the Strapi team.
-6. Upload your content to the Strapi admin panel
+6. Article Publication.
-7. Share it on other platforms i.e dev.to, etc
+7. Share it on other platforms i.e medium, dev.to, etc.

 > **Note**:
 >